Sourceful Blog

 This was the case for Fenton, a B Corp luxury jewellery brand.
 Fenton decided to overhaul their packaging to make it both luxurious and sustainable.
 It took multiple iterations before a moulded pulp insert was created to bring together all the packaging components.
 They also tested over 40 fabrics to replace the animal leather and suede of their original ring box.
 The final material was vegan, and the colours and textures complemented the Fenton brand.
 The result was a dramatic improvement in the unboxing experience for their customers.

-4. Prototype and test
+4. Prototype and test: mockups and Figma

 The final stage of designing packaging is to prototype your packaging design ideas and test them.
 Here you can build a mock-up of your ideas.
 This could be drawn, built out of cardboard or created using tools such as Figma.